software-mansion/maat/README.md

 ./maat build-web old_report.json report.json
 ```

-## Debugging reports

-With Jupter Notebooks or Python REPL it is fairly easy to inspect reports and look for some traces
-of errors.
-Check out [`sample_notebook.ipynb`](./sample_notebook.ipynb) file for examples.
-The `maat.model.Report` class provides a fully typed representation of report files.
-The `maat.repl` module provides some handy utilities.

 ## Notifications

 `./maat run-local` can emit a notification upon finish on macOS (via `osascript`) and Linux (via